yijie086/academic/content/authors/admin/_index.md

 ---
 My name is Yijie Wang(王一杰).

-An undergraduate student in USTC(University of Science and Technology fo China).
+An undergraduate student in USTC(University of Science and Technology of China).

 A student in the School of Physical Sciences.